-I’ve opted for a screenshot of the headline, rather than a link, because I don’t want to contribute to the SERP.
-In fact, I won’t mention the person identified or the publication by name here for the same reason.
+I’ve opted for a screenshot of the headline, rather than a link because I don’t want to contribute to the SERP.
 For those interested, the article can be easily found in search.

-Blog posts have sprouted up with similar sentiment.
+Blog posts have sprouted up with a similar sentiment.

 What was supposed to be an “outing” of an ostensibly inappropriate PR response, turned into something of a backlash against the outlet.
 I won’t pass judgment on the PR pro mentioned, though I might have handled it differently, the outcome could happen to any PR professional.
 In an age of blogging, it can also happen to any reporter or blogger.

 The reality is that news is relative.
 What’s news to one reporter isn’t news to another.
-I’ve had pitches I felt were lame and reporters gobbled them up, meanwhile I’ve had other pitches – solve world hunger with the snap of a finger pitches – only to have reporter write back and say, “Yeah, but what’s the news hook?”
+I’ve had pitches I felt were lame and reporters gobbled them up.
+Meanwhile, I’ve had other pitches – solve world hunger type pitches – only to have a reporter write back and say, “Yeah, but what’s the news hook?”

-As for media relations confessions, since I’m about to embark on a year-long hiatus, I figured I’d get that confession off my chest.
-I’d prefer to “out” myself on a time of my own choosing than to get bushwhacked on a Friday afternoon: What comes around goes around.
+As for media relations confessions, since I’m about to embark on a year-long hiatus (deployment), I figured I’d get that confession off my chest.